9K52 Luna-M: Operation

-In Soviet service, the Luna-M was organized into battalions to provided divisions with rocket artillery support.
+In Soviet service, the Luna-M was organized into battalions to provide divisions with rocket artillery support.
 Each battalion was organized with a headquarters battery and two firing batteries.
-Total complement included 20 officers, 160 enlisted personnel, four 9P113 launchers and (on average) seven rockets per launcher.
+Total complement included 20 officers, 160 enlisted personnel, four 9P113 launchers and, on average, seven rockets per launcher.

 The headquarters battery numbered about 80 personnel and provided the battalion with command and logistical support.
-Vehicles included 4 9T29 transporter vehicles, a 9T31M1 crane vehicle (Ural-375D), an RM-1 maintenance complex (3 ZIL-157s), an RVD-1 optical maintenance vehicle (Ural-375D) and PKPP maintenance/check vehicle (ZIL-131).
+Vehicles included 4 9T29 transporter vehicles, a 9T31M1 crane vehicle (Ural-375D), an RM-1 maintenance complex (3 ZIL-157s), an RVD-1 optical maintenance vehicle (Ural-375D) and a PKPP maintenance/check vehicle (ZIL-131).

 Each firing battery was organized with a headquarters, a meteorological section, a survey section, and two firing sections.
 The headquarters included a 9S445M command vehicle: a GAZ-66 truck with attached shelter containing fire control computer, radios and telephones.
-The meteorological section operated the RVS-1 Malakhit and a RMS-1 meteorological radar in the 1970s, but later upgraded to a RMS-1 End Tray radar supported by an auxiliary power unit, each towed by a GAZ-66.
+The meteorological section operated the RVS-1 Malakhit and a RMS-1 meteorological radar in the 1970s.
+They later upgraded to a RMS-1 End Tray radar, supported by an auxiliary power unit, each towed by a GAZ-66.
 The survey section used a GAZ-69TM/TMG/TMG-2, GAZ-66T or UAZ-452T for launch site preparation.
 Each firing section consisted of a single 9P113.

-Preparing the launcher to fire could take anywhere from 15 to 30 minutes, and launch sites were generally located 20 to 25 kilometers behind the front line.
+Preparing the launcher to fire could take anywhere from 15 to 30 minutes.
+Launch sites were generally located 20 to 25 kilometers behind the front line.
 It was the longest-ranged artillery system available to a division commander and typically reserved for special missions.
-Because the rocket's inaccuracy at long range made the use of conventional warheads insufficient barring a large and vital target, the system was more useful deploying specialized warheads.
+Because the rocket's inaccuracy at long range made the use of conventional warheads insufficient, barring a large and vital target, the system was more useful deploying specialized warheads.

 History

-A number of Luna missiles, and 12 compatible 2-kiloton nuclear warheads, were deployed with Soviet forces in Cuba during the missile crisis in October 1962.
+In October 1962, a number of Luna missiles, and 12 compatible 2-kiloton nuclear warheads, were deployed with Soviet forces in Cuba during the missile crisis.

-The Luna was later extensively deployed throughout some Soviet satellite states.
-The rocket has been widely exported and is now in the possession of a large number of countries.
+The Luna was later extensively deployed throughout some Warsaw Pact countries and other Soviet allies.
+The rocket has been widely exported, and is now in the possession of a large number of countries.
+North Korea may have produced a small number of the rockets domestically under the name Hwasong-3 in the 1970s.

+Afghanistan

+In 1985, the Soviet Army started deploying Frog-7B systems armed with high explosive and cluster warheads against villages as part of an effort to deny food supplies for the Afghan mujahideen.
+In 1989, it was revealed that the Soviet Union supplied the Afghan Army with Frog-7 launchers and expired Frog-7A and Frog-7B rounds from Soviet stockpiles to replace the 1,000-odd Scud-B delivered and fired against the rebel forces.